 Even if you’re not lucky enough to make it to a lot of baseball games, you can still collect autographs from the players on your favorite team.
-If you write to them and send them a baseball card to sign, a number of players will sign autographs through the mail.
+If you write to them and send them a baseball card to sign, a few will sign autographs through the mail.

 If you think you’ll write a lot of letters, I recommend a subscription to SportsCollectors.Net.
 For $15 a year, you gain access to a database that will let you know which current and former players are likely to sign for collectors, and which ones generally don’t.
 The database also includes home addresses for some players, helpful if you want to write to someone that’s not currently involved in the game.
 If you’re primarily interested in retired players, though, I’d also suggest buying Harvey Meiselman‘s address list.

 Another source of addresses is StarTiger.com, an autograph community that offers information about Hollywood stars and other celebrities in addition to current and retired baseball players.
 They offer monthly and annual subscription rates, along with a 7-day free trial period if you want to see what the site is like.